tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 - Lists, also known as arrays, are ordered collections of elements
 - Dictionaries, also known as maps and associative arrays, are unordered collections of key-value pairs
-- Graphs, also known as trees, links nodes via edges and is of relevance to phylogenetic trees
+- Graphs, sometimes known as trees, links nodes via edges and are of relevance to phylogenetic trees and molecular representations
 - In computing persistence refers to data outliving the program that generated it
 - If you want any data structures that you have generated to persist you need to write them to disk
-- Saving your data as plain text files is almost always preferable to saving it as a binary blobs
+- Saving your data as plain text files is almost always preferable to saving it as a binary :term:`blob`
-- There are a number of useful plain text file formats for you to make the most of
+- There are a number of useful plain text file formats for you to make use of
 - Don't invent your own file format
 - Learn how to make the most out of your text editor of choice